mrchrisneal/shellshack/README.md

 Comes with an updater of sorts.

 ## Important Notes
-**RUN THESE SCRIPTS AT YOUR OWN RISK.** This collection of scripts is provided for informational and educational purposes only, without any warranties or guarantees.
+**RUN THESE SCRIPTS AT YOUR OWN RISK.** These scripts were last updated on **Nov 3, 2023**.

+This collection of scripts is provided for informational and educational purposes only, without any warranties or guarantees.

 ### Scripts Need Additional Setup
 Some scripts come bundled with a `prefs_template` file.
 These scripts need additional setup before they will run.